oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-For each claim, an array of the salt and the claim value is contained in the
+For each claim, a JSON literal that decodes to an object with the and the claim
-`sd_release` object.
+value (plus optionally the claim name) is contained in the `sd_release` object.

 Again, the SD-JWT-R follows the same structure as the `sd_digests` in the SD-JWT.